The GED degree is equivalent to a common high school diploma, so it allows you to enroll in credit-bearing college coursework.

 So becoming a doctor with a GED is quite possible, though it may be perhaps the unconventional way.
 If you’ve gone to a community college, then earned your undergrad degree, and subsequently transfer to medical school, they may or may not want to see your GED or high school records.

 That depends on the school and the prerequisite courses you took.
 Usually, the higher the institution ranks, the more likely they will be to take high school/GED records into consideration.

-There are so many people that hold a GED and do extremely well in life.
+There are so many people who hold a GED and do extremely well in life.
 Holding a GED isn’t a bad thing at all!

 So when you’ve done well in community college and also very well in a four-year college or university, then yes, they will let you enroll in practically any U.S. medical school.
 What’s key is that you have maintained an outstanding GPA throughout your college years.